How the Hail Estimate Calculator Works

 Can I use it for insurance hail claims?

 Yes.
-Steelie generates professional PDF reports that detail every damaged panel, dent count, dent size, and calculated price.
-These reports are suitable for presenting to insurance adjusters and claims departments.
+Steelie generates professional PDF matrix reports detailing every damaged panel, dent count, dent size, surcharge, and calculated price.
+The PDFs are suitable for adjusters and claims departments and carry your company branding.
 You can also track insurance company and claim number per estimate.

 What happens for dents over 200 per panel?